abhayluva/gateway-stream/README.md

 	- LiveStreamingStop($wowza_id); /* Stop live streaming */

  	- LiveStreamingReset($wowza_id); /* Reset live stream */

-        - RegenerateConnectionCode($wowza_id) /* Regenrate connection code of live stream which will get from CreateLiveStream function response */

 	- DeleteLiveStreaming($wowza_id); /* Delete any stream which you have created */